chrislconover/Bodega/README.md

 ---

-As a born and raised New Yorker I can attest that [bodegas](https://en.wikipedia.org/wiki/Bodega_(store)) act as humble infrastructure for our city, and Bodega aims to do that as well.
-We appreciate what bodegas do for us, yet it's their simplicity and prevalence that almost makes us forget they're here.
+As a born and raised New Yorker, I can attest that [bodegas](https://en.wikipedia.org/wiki/Bodega_(store)) act as humble infrastructure for our city, and Bodega aims to do that as well.
+We appreciate what bodegas do for us, yet it's their simplicity and prevalence that almost make us forget they're here.

 Bodega is an actor-based library that started as a simple cache based on reading and writing files to/from disk with an incredibly simple API.
 Today Bodega offers a form of infrastructure that any app's data layer can use.
 Whether you want to store Codable objects with ease, build caches, or interface with your API or services like CloudKit, it all works in just a few lines of code.

-Bodega's `StorageEngine` is at the heart of what's possible.
-Conforming any database, persistence layer, or even an API server, to the `StorageEngine` protocol automatically provides an incredibly simple data layer for your app thanks to Bodega's `ObjectStorage`.
+Bodega's `StorageEngine` is at the heart of what's possible. <Rework to your liking, but find some way to use a more direct and active voice to make it easier to read.
+With a passive voice, you have to parser further into the sentence to get to the point> It presents an incredibly simple data layer in the form of the `StorageEngine` protocol, by abtracting data souces as instances of `ObjectStorage`.
 Rather than `Data` and databases developers interact with their app's Swift types no matter what those may be, have a unified API, and concurrency handled out of the box.

 Bodega is fully usable and useful on its own, but it's also the foundation of [Boutique](https://github.com/mergesort/Boutique).
 You can find a demo app built atop Boutique in the [Boutique Demo folder](https://github.com/mergesort/Boutique/tree/main/Boutique%20Demo), showing you how to make an offline-ready realtime updating SwiftUI app in only a few lines of code.
 You can read more about the thinking behind the architecture in this blog post exploring Boutique and the [Model View Controller Store architecture](https://build.ms/2022/06/22/model-view-controller-store).